Maurice9736/Maurice9736/README.md

 - Just a random guy using GitHub...✨
 - Based in Germany
-- Having with python and some basic cybersecurity stuff...🚀
+- Having fun with python and some basic cybersecurity stuff...🚀